nehochupechatat/pokered-scripting/README.md

-# pokered-crysaudio
+# pokered-scripting

-Pokémon Red/Blue with the Pokémon Crystal sound engine stitched in.
-Made by Sanqui and dannye.
+Pokémon Red/Blue with various high-level abstractions to lower the bar of entry for Gen 1 ROMhacking.

+Whether it will be finished is uncertain, but y'all are welcome to contribute!

 Original README follows...